Guidance for students, faculty, and staff provided by the Office of Student Assistance and Support

 Our goal is to be a central resource that helps students connect with campus resources.
 The office also consults faculty and staff, parents, families, and friends, working together to serve students.

-Class attendance guidance
+Academic flexibility and attendance guidance

 Guidance on how to respond to a student when you are concerned including resources on who to talk to.